Explore issue tracking features

 As the tickets reside in your SharePoint repository, remote technicians and other stakeholders can easily view, track and work on their trouble tickets in a web browser, without the requirement of any configuration changes, nor the need for installing web-parts or solutions to your SharePoint site, thus realizing the benefits of the issue tracking system company-wide.

-Issue Tracker system makes use of the Windows SharePoint Services to read and write data, thus supporting updating remote hosted SharePoint as well as on-premise SharePoint installations, all from Outlook.
-Moreover, Issue Tracker leverages your existing Microsoft resources such as MS Exchange server, SharePoint Server, Active Directory etc, and hence, no specialized skills or software or training are required.
+Issue Tracker system makes use of the Windows SharePoint Services to read and write data, thus supporting updating remote hosted SharePoint as well as on-premises SharePoint installations, all from Outlook.
+Moreover, Issue Tracker leverages your existing Microsoft resources such as MS Exchange server, SharePoint Server, Active Directory etc., and hence, no specialized skills or software or training are required.

 Issue Tracker is designed to do just that, by maintaining a link between Outlook and your SharePoint ticket lists, such that you and other technicians can not only raise trouble tickets from emails from within your Microsoft Outlook, but also track for email replies and perform update to the tickets in SharePoint live automatically.